The Smithy Cafe

 The Smithy Café, Restaurant & Bar, once a blacksmiths workshop, converted to a museum and cafe, was bought by the Shapinsay Development Trust in 2022 with funding from the Scottish Land Fund and a discount from the Orkney Islands Council.

 In 2023, it was renovated to a high standard with funding from The North Isles Landscape Partnership, Highlands and Islands Enterprise, OIC CDF and CARES.
-We opened on the 12th of July 2023 and are now nearly into our third full year.
+We re-opened the Smithy under new management on the 12th of July 2023.

-If you would like to hold private functions or book a table, please get in touch at Smithy@shapinsay@shapinsay.org.uk or call 01856 711243.
+If you would like to hold private functions or book a table, please get in touch at Smithy@shapinsay.org.uk or call 01856 711243.

 We are a community run enterprise, run by volunteers, employing 20+ employees, many of whom are local residents and under 18